1777 Sentry Parkway West

 Corrado & Sons, Inc. v.
 D.R.
 Horton, Inc. – New Jersey, Civil Action No. 07-CV-4017, U.S. District Court, Eastern District of Pennsylvania.
 (Deposition)

-Mixed-Use Condominium, U.S. – This project involved a five-story, approximately $23 million condominium incorporating 48 units, street-level retail spaces, and a separate three-level parking structure.
+Mixed-Use Condominium Project – This project involved a five-story, approximately $23 million condominium incorporating 48 units, street-level retail spaces, and a separate three-level parking structure.
 The project delivery included fast-tracking with a CM and a significant degree of performance-specification-based contractor design completion.
-As part of the CPMI team, John evaluated the design professional’s performance with respect to owner-alleged design deficiency and resulting project delays, and he provided an extensive expert report.
+Evaluated the design professional’s performance with respect to owner-alleged design deficiency and resulting project delays, and he provided an extensive expert report.
 Successful resolution was achieved through negotiation during trial.

-Project/Construction Management, Multiple U.S. Locations – John has provided construction management services on numerous renovation and new construction projects for the General Services Administration, such as the $64 million renovation/extension of the Robert A. Young federal office building in St. Louis, MO; renovations to the 26 Federal Plaza building in New York, NY; and the $120 million Ronald Reagan Courthouse in Santa Ana, CA. Airport development programs that John has worked on include terminals, roadways, runways and aprons, and parking structures at Charlotte, NC, Philadelphia, PA, Jacksonville, FL, Cincinnati, OH, Fort Myers, FL, Miami, FL, Tallahassee, FL, Daytona Beach, FL, and Pensacola, FL.
+Project/Construction Management, Multiple U.S. Locations – Provided construction management services on numerous renovation and new construction projects for the General Services Administration, such as the $64 million renovation/extension of the Robert A. Young Federal Office building in St. Louis, MO; renovations to the 26 Federal Plaza building in New York, NY; and the $120 million Ronald Reagan Courthouse in Santa Ana, CA. Airport development programs that John has worked on include terminals, roadways, runways and aprons, and parking structures at Charlotte, NC, Philadelphia, PA, Jacksonville, FL, Cincinnati, OH, Fort Myers, FL, Miami, FL, Tallahassee, FL, Daytona Beach, FL, and Pensacola, FL.